Visiting a needle and syringe service (needle exchange)

 Vaccinations – you can get vaccinated against hep B.

-Preventing overdose – needle exchange staff can advise you on preventing overdose.
-They can give you injectable Naloxone to take away.
-This reverses the effects of opiate drugs like heroin.
+Naloxone – needle and syringe service staff can advise you on preventing overdose.
+They can give you a free naloxone injection (Prenoxad) or nasal spray (Nyxoid) and train you how to use them.
+Naloxone reverses the effects of opioid drugs like heroin, morphine and methadone.

-Access to other services – needle exchange staff can help you find other support, including drug treatment and advice on sexual health, housing and legal matters.
+Access to other services – staff can help you find other support, including drug or alcohol treatment and advice on sexual health, housing and legal matters.

-If you want more information about visiting a needle exchange, you can chat to us online.
+If you want to know more about visiting a needle and syringe service, you can chat to us online.